This $35 Amazon Sheet Set Is So Soft, It Made Me Want To Shave My Legs

 “

-We live in coastal carolina were the humidity is always high and these sheets won't stick to you like other sheets often do.
-Update: we have had these sheets for over a year now and they are definitely our favorite set.
+We have had these sheets for over a year now and they are definitely our favorite set.
 The microfiber just seems to get softer with every wash.

 The Fair critic, amazon reviewer